rykrr/Emerald/README.md

 It features:
 - An explicit bus!
 - A mostly functional CPU!
 - A somewhat functional PPU!
-(Sprites not included)
+(Sprites now included!)
 - A disturbing lack of sound!
 - Console serial output!
 - ROM only cartridges!

-- A TODO comment where Joypad support should be!
+Todo:
+- Fix sprite flickering.
+- Fix timings.
+- Optimize emulation (current implementation is much slower than C++ implementation)

 > Insanity is doing thing same thing, over and over again, but expecting different results.